 If you have an idea, or a proposal, please send it to us at creative.reuse.toronto[at]gmail.com

 Fundraising: We need YOUR help!

-We are a self-funded space at this point in time, except for the Sewing Hub programs.
+We are a self-funded space at this point in time,.

 We need to install a kitchenette so we can have a "no single-use plastic" facility, and we need light kitchen amenities for meetings and events.
 GOAL = $15,000.00